deadlock-delegate/notifier/README.md

 This plugin calls webhooks when a certain events occurs.
 You can use it to post alerts on Slack, Discord, send Emails/SMS or use whichever service that supports webhooks.

+#### ❤️ Support maintenance and development of plugins
+If you find this or other plugins useful please consider

+- voting for `deadlock` delegate
+- donating to `AWtgFYbvtLDYccJvC5MChk4dpiUy2Krt2U`

+to support development new plugins and tools for Ark's Ecosystem and maintenance of existing ones.
+Full list of contributions can be found on [https://arkdelegatesio/delegate/deadlock/](https://arkdelegates.io/delegate/deadlock/contributions/). 🖖

 ## Installation

 #### For production: